-If the risk event losses exceed 500.00 EUR (in case of e-commerce - 1'000.00 EUR) or frequency of one type of incidents is greater than 5 cases per week, the Board is immediately informed about such cases.
+If the risk event losses exceed 500.00 EUR (in case of e-commerce - 1'000.00 EUR) or frequency of one type of incidents is greater than 5 cases per week, the Bank's Risk director and Board member responsible of Risk Control Department is immediately informed about such cases.

-If the total amount of operational risk losses recorded in operational risk events and losses database takes more than 2% of Bank's own funds, the Risk Control Department shall evaluate the need for additional capital to maintain for covering unexpected operational risk losses.
+If the total amount of operational risk losses recorded in operational risk events and losses database takes more than 1.5% of Bank's own funds, the Risk Control Department shall evaluate the need for additional capital to maintain for covering unexpected operational risk losses.